-Agriculture involves working with fruits, vegetables and other crops to produce food, while also learning about their care, processing techniques and other facets.
-Continue reading to learn about the career opportunities and the degree options in the field to determine if it's a good fit for you.
+Agriculture involves working with livestock and crops to produce food, while also learning about animal care and processing techniques.
+Continue reading to learn about career opportunities and degree options in the field to determine if it's a good fit for you.

 With a degree in agriculture, you can pursue a number of career opportunities.
 Whether you're interested in learning more about your job options, the degree programs or distance learning, Education-Portal.com has the resources that can help you make informed decisions.